truecode112/nft-collection-factory-frontend/README.md

 - [Yarn](https://classic.yarnpkg.com/en/docs/install/)
 - [Git](https://git-scm.com/downloads)

-Make sure that:

-- Contracts are built and deployed to a live localhost network (`contracts/yarn chain`)
-- Artifacts and .env are synced (`home/sync.sh`)
-- Backend is running

 Install the deps and start a dev server:

 ```bash
 $ yarn
 $ yarn dev
 ```

-The site is now running at `http://localhost:3332`!
-Open the source code and start editing!
-Make sure your Metamask chainId is 31337.
-It is 1337 by default.

 ## Architecture/Layout